Sarote/flutter/README.md

-# flutter1
+# Flutter Kolin

-A new Flutter application.
+A new Flutter Kolin application.

 ## Getting Started